• Skip to main content

 lobster noodles with tail.

 Asian inspired dishes are frequent requests of my personal chef clients and around our kitchen table.
-Favorites include my hibachi shrimp and vegetables or beef and sugar snap pea stir fry.
+Favorites include my hibachi shrimp and vegetables and beef and sugar snap pea stir fry for entrees and garlic sesame noodles as a side dish.

 So when I snagged a couple lobsters for $6.99 per pound recently, I knew I wanted to make something instead of steamed whole lobster or lobster rolls.